jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

   (b) any other person or class of persons.
 (5B) A determination setting a special rate for an item and a person may also be expressed to apply to items, of the same kind as the item, for which the Commissioner considers the special rate is appropriate.
 (6) A determination setting a provisional rate ceases to apply to the item and the person, or any other person, at the time at which an economic rate set under section 91AAF for that kind of item comes into force, unless the determination specifically provides that it does not cease to apply.
 (7) The Commissioner may revoke a provisional determination if it no longer applies to an item or if the item is no longer in use or available for use.
-The revocation takes effect on the day after the date of publication of the Gazette in which notification under section 91AAM(4) is made.
+The revocation takes effect on the day after the date the Commissioner publishes the notice of revocation under section 91AAM(4).

 ### 91AAH Commissioner may decline to issue special rate or provisional rate
 (1) The Commissioner may decline to issue a determination under section 91AAG when,—